New Brunswick, New Jersey: Etymology

 The area around present-day New Brunswick was first inhabited by the Lenape Native Americans, whose Minisink Trail intersected the Raritan River and followed a route that would be taken by later colonial roads.
 The first European settlement at the site of New Brunswick was made in 1681.
 The settlement here was called Prigmore's Swamp (1681–1697), then known as Inian's Ferry (1691–1714).
-In 1714, the settlement was given the name New Brunswick, after the city of Braunschweig (Brunswick in Low German), in the state of Lower Saxony, now located in Germany.
-Braunschweig was an influential and powerful city in the Hanseatic League and was an administrative seat for the Duchy of Hanover.
-Shortly after the first settlement of New Brunswick in colonial New Jersey, George, Duke of Brunswick-Lüneburg and Elector of Hanover, became King George I of Great Britain.
-Alternatively, the city gets its name from King George II of Great Britain, the Duke of Brunswick-Lüneburg.
+In 1714, with the coronation of King George II of Great Britain, who was also the Duke of Brunswick-Lüneburg, the settlement was given the name New Brunswick, honoring the administrative capital of the duchy, Braunschweig (Brunswick in Low German), in the state of Lower Saxony, now located in Germany.
+Braunschweig was an influential and powerful city in the Hanseatic League.